 drainage – sewers, soakaways

-We have an up to date register where formal enforcement action has been taken, including details of the planning breach and the Enforcement Notice served.
+We have an up to date register where formal action has been taken, including details of the planning breach and the type of action taken.
 The register has information on notices from 1982.
 Please contact us for details of Notices prior to 1982 or to arrange to view the full register in hard copy.

 View the enforcement register